Frequently Asked Questions

 After this time, activities shift to non-amplified or indoor spaces, including art installations, quiet community gatherings, and informal late-night sessions.

-2. Can I contribute a lecture, workshop, or other offering?
+2. Can I submit a proposal for a lecture, workshop, or other offering?

 3. Are there testimonials or previous programs available to learn more?